 For 360° VR video and photos we have an Insta360 Pro which can record video at 8K monoscopic or 6K stereoscopic resolutions, and can take 360 photos at 12K resolution.

 For aerial video and photos we have several DJI Mavic Pro drones which can record in 4K 25p.

-For very long time-lapse projects we have multiple Brinno TLC-200 cameras which can record time-lapse video in 720p for weeks at a time without being monitored.
+We have multiple Brinno TLC-200 cameras for very long time-lapse projects which can record time-lapse video in 720p for weeks at a time without being monitored.

 Additionally, we have supporting equipment such as gimbals, sliders, dollies, jibs and teleprompters which we use for enhancing the video we capture with our cameras.

-If we’re primarily shooting video, we may instead use Panasonic DMC-GH4 cameras for capturing supplementary stills.
+We may also use Panasonic DMC-GH4 cameras for capturing supplementary stills.
 This camera takes 16 MP photos in RAW and JPG formats.

 When it comes to capturing audio we have a wide selection of microphones, including RØDE shotgun microphones and Sennheiser dynamic microphones.

 For studio and location work we typically use our Sennheiser G3 and G4 RF radio kits with lavalier microphones.
 We also have RØDE Filmmaker Kits that we may use in our studio.